GautierDorval/interpretive-governance-manifest/CONFORMANCE.md

 - provides auditable traces between claims and sources;
 - refuses to produce outputs when conditions are not met.

+For full conformance, refusal and non-response MUST be **interpretable and auditable**:
+- the system must be able to state which condition failed;
+- what evidence was missing or conflicting;
+- and what additional input would allow a legitimate answer.

+Implementations MAY formalize this requirement as a distinct response-authorization layer (e.g., a "Q-Layer"), but must not treat naming as certification.

 **Label:**
 `interpretive-governance:full`